Joaquin

 How to Pronounce Joaquin

 Our model has identified 7 different pronunciations for the name Joaquin.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 47.7% confident that Joaquin is pronounced as wah-KEEN.
-The next most likely pronunciation is HWAH-keen, at 20.5% confidence.
+Our model is 47.7% confident that Joaquin is pronounced as wah-KEEN, which has 2 syllables.
+The next most likely pronunciation is HWAH-keen, at 20.5% confidence, with 2 syllables.

 wah-KEEN (2 syllables)